implydata/imply-iframe-examples/control-with-dropdown/README.md

 # Control with URL

-In this example upon clicking the go button, the user input will be used to generate a new URL from Imply that applies a page filter.
+In this example upon selecting a dimension from the drop down menu, the dimension will be used to generate a new URL from Imply that applies a page filter.

 ![screenshot of control-with-url-example](images/product.png "control-with-url-example")